carloschuck/Mec-events/wordpress-plugin/README.md

 - ✅ Booking notifications (completed, canceled, confirmed)
 - ✅ Attendee check-in tracking
 - ✅ Secure webhook signing with HMAC SHA-256
+- ✅ **Multi-site support** - Install on multiple WordPress sites
 - ✅ Test webhook functionality
 - ✅ Easy WordPress admin configuration

+## Multi-Site Support

+This plugin supports installation on **multiple WordPress sites**, allowing you to aggregate events from different sources into a single central system.
+Each site's events are uniquely identified by their source URL, preventing conflicts.

 ## Installation